FANTOME-PAN/vFedSec/README.md

+# vFedSec: Efficient Secure Aggregation for Vertical Federated Learning via Secure Layer
-# vFedSec demo on tabular data
+# demo on tabular data
 The repo currently has example code for the bank marketing dataset and can be extended to other tabular datasets via the following steps.